 If you’re buying a property in Spain, you may be considering taking out a loan to finance part of the purchase.
-Getting a Spanish mortgage is definitely possible for non-residents; in 2017 6.8% of mortgages in Spain were taken out by foreigners.
+Getting a Spanish mortgage is definitely possible for non-residents, as we explain in this article.

 - Top tips for getting a Spanish mortgage

 - Advantages and disadvantages of taking out a loan in Spain

 If you’re financing your property purchase with a loan, take note of the following tips to ensure a smooth and straight forward process.

 - Weigh up pros and cons.
 As a non-resident, you’re unlikely to get a Spanish mortgage with terms as favourable as those for residents.
 Think carefully about whether a loan is financially worthwhile for you and consider the financial implications for you if (when) mortgage interest rates rise.

 For further information about the advantages and disadvantage of a mortgage in Spain, see below.

 - Organise your Spanish mortgage well in advance.
 As is the case in any country, the sooner you start thinking about a mortgage application, the better.
 Planning ahead gives you time to shop around for the best deal and compare terms and conditions.
 Leaving it until later, on the other hand, may result in a less favourable loan for you.